home

 No magic goes into safe boating.
 Always bring and use your PFDs / Life jackets, always make sure you check conditions and know your route.
 Bring your radio, lights, cell phone, and have reasonable goals for your outing.
 There is no such thing as a safe launch, but with the right training and experience, the right launch can help make your time out on the water more dependable.

-FOR FUTHER QUESTIONS
+FOR FURTHER QUESTIONS

 Jeff Myjak